Flagsmith/flagsmith-jira-integration/README.md

 1. Click Create.
 1. Click Copy to clipboard and close the dialog.

-TODO Work out whether each developer uses their own API token or whether this comes from the Flagsmith Jira account.
+TODO work out whether each developer uses their own API token or whether this comes from the Flagsmith Jira account.

 The `forge login` command attempts to store credentials in your operating system keychain and may not work on all platforms.
 So we will skip this command and set environment variables instead.